 - In using the Key Pair, the Subscriber must comply with any limitations indicated in the Certificate, in the present CP or in applicable contractual agreements. - In accordance with the LuxTrust CPS [6] and with the present CP, the Subscriber must protect the Private Key and its Activation Data at all times against compromise, loss, disclosure, alteration or any otherwise unauthorised use.
 Once the Private and Public key pair has been delivered to the Subscriber, the Subscriber is personally responsible for ensuring the confidentiality and integrity of the Key Pair.
 The Subscriber is deemed the sole user of the Private Key.
-The Private Key Activation Data (e.g., PINcode or password(s)) used to prevent unauthorized use of the Private Key must never be held in the same place as the Private Key itself, nor alongside its storage medium.
+The Private Key Activation Data (e.g., PIN-code or password(s)) used to prevent unauthorized use of the Private Key must never be held in the same place as the Private Key itself, nor alongside its storage medium.
 Nor must it be stored without adequate protection.
 The Subscriber must never leave the Private Key or the Private Key Activation Data unsupervised when it is not locked (e.g., leave it unsupervised in a work station when the PIN code or password has been entered). - The Subscriber has sole liability for the use of the Private Key.
-LuxTrust S.A. acting as CSP is not liable for the use made of the Key Pair belonging to the Subscriber or for any damage resulting from misuse of the Key Pair. - The Subscriber shall refrain from tampering with a Certificate. - The Subscriber shall only use Private Key and Certificate for legal and authorised purposes in accordance with the present CP, the Subscriber Agreement and the LuxTrust CPS [6], and as it may be reasonable under the circumstances. - The Subscriber must ask the CSP to revoke the Certificate as required pursuant to the LuxTrust CPS [6], and in particular if: - The Private Key of the Subscriber is lost, stolen or potentially compromised; or,
+LuxTrust S.A. acting as CSP is not liable for the use made of the Key Pair belonging to the Subscriber or for any damage resulting from misuse of the Key Pair. - The Subscriber shall refrain from tampering with a Certificate. - The Subscriber shall only use Private Key and Certificate for legal and authorised purposes in accordance with the present CP, the Subscriber Agreement and the LuxTrust CPS [6], and as it may be reasonable under the circumstances. - The Subscriber must ask the CSP to revoke the Certificate as required pursuant to the LuxTrust CPS [6], and in particular if: - The Private Key of the Subscriber is lost, stolen or potentially compromised; or, - The Subscriber no longer has "sole" control of the Private Key because the Private Key Activation Data (e.g. PIN code) has been compromised or for any other reason; and/or,